What paths have other pre-med students taken?

-Their paths have been varied: Some have majored in traditional “pre-med” fields like biological sciences or chemistry.
+Paths have been varied: Some have majored in traditional “pre-med” fields like biology or chemistry.
 Others may have traveled along less traditional paths like physical education or nursing.

 Some students take direct routes - graduate in May, and start dental school in July or September.
 Others take indirect routes - from Brockport to medical school via graduate school or after working.